 Teaching by example

 - Record variations of the gesture.
 With your hands in the air lean left and right, wave them higher and lower, twist left and right.
-Recording variations helps the network recognize more of the slight changes it will see in the real world.
+Recording variations helps the network to recognize more of the slight changes that it will see in the real world.

 Follow these steps to record your data:

-python record.py example/sitting 15Suggested actions: Lean left and right, turn left and right, lean forwards and backwards.
+python3 record.py example/sitting 15Suggested actions: Lean left and right, turn left and right, lean forwards and backwards.
 Keep your hands down or at keyboard height the whole time.

-python record.py example/random 15Suggested actions: Cover your face, scratch your head, reach for and cover the camera, stand up and walk away, come back and sit down, get up and walk the other way.
+python3 record.py example/random 15Suggested actions: Cover your face, scratch your head, reach for and cover the camera, stand up and walk away, come back and sit down, get up and walk the other way.

 $ ls -lh example/

 -rw-r--r-- 1 pi pi 49M Nov 27 10:59 random

 -rw-r--r-- 1 pi pi 64M Nov 27 10:59 sitting